klojang4j/klojang-templates/README.md

 ```

 By default, _Klojang Templates_ assumes that template variables can be mapped _as-is_ to
-bean properties or map keys.
-In other words, it assumes that template variable `firstName`
-maps to map key "firstName", or to a getter named `getFirstName()`.
+map keys or bean properties.
 You can use
 [name mappers](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/NameMapper.html)
 to loosen this up. _Klojang Templates_ provides various predefined name mappers, but you
 can also implement your own `NameMapper`.